 A good option if you’re fond of reading is a literary sightseeing tour of Vigo.
 A protagonist in unique books, Vigo is present in the texts of some of the most important writers of Galicia, Spain and the world.
-From the classics like Jules Verne to the latest best sellers by Domingo Villar, translated into several languages, or the work of Otero Pedrayo and Álvaro Cunqueiro, Vigo has been the literary scenario of intrigue, pirate legends and police adventures.
+From the classics like Jules Verne to the latest best sellers by Defreds or Domingo Villar, translated into several languages, or the work of Otero Pedrayo and Álvaro Cunqueiro, Vigo has been the literary scenario of intrigue, pirate legends and police adventures.

 When you visit the city, take the opportunity to get your hands on one of these great books that take place in Vigo, jewels of travel literature or simply set in the city, and find the literary references while walking around town.